scikit-learn/enhancement_proposals/slep025/proposal.rst

 1. Introduce the new keyword ``scoring`` to the ``score`` method.
 The default for classifiers is ``scoring="accuracy"``, for regressors ``scoring="r2"``.
-2. Deprecate the default ``"accuracy"``.
+2. Deprecate the default ``"accuracy"`` for classifiers.
-3. Set a new default.
+3. At the same time, set a new default for classifiers: ``"d2_brier_score"``.

-There are three questions with this approach:
+There are two main questions with this approach:

 a.
 The time frame of the deprecation period.
 Should it be longer than the usual 2 minor releases?
 Should step 1 and 2 happen in the same minor release?
 b.
 What is the new default scoring parameter in step 3?
+   The fact that different scoring metrics focus on different things, i.e. ``predict`` vs. ``predict_proba``, and not all classifiers provide ``predict_proba`` complicates a unified choice.
    Possibilities are
-   - D2 Brier score, which is basically the same as R2 for regressors.
+   - D2 Brier score, ``"d2_brier_score"``, which is basically the same as R2 for regressors.
    - The objective function of the estimator, i.e. the penalized log loss for ``LogisticRegression``.

-   The fact that different scoring metrics focus on different things, i.e. ``predict`` vs. ``predict_proba``, and not all classifiers provide ``predict_proba`` complicates a unified choice.
+Proposals:

+a.
+Use a 4 minor release deprecation period which amounts to 2 years.
+   Reasoning: It is a deprecation that is doable within the current deprecation habit of minor releases.
+It should be longer than the usual 2 minor releases.
+   A major release just because of such a deprecation is not very attractive (or marketable).
+b.
+Use D2 Brier score.
+   Reasoning: Scores will be compared among different models.
+Therefore, the model specific loss is not suitable.
+   Note that the Brier score and hence also the D2 Brier score are strictly consistent scoring functions (or strictly proper scoring rules) for the probability predictions with ``predict_proba``.
+At the same time, Brier score returns a valid score even for ``predict``, in constrast to log loss (which returns infinity for false certainty).
+On top, this would result in classifiers and regressors having the same score (it's just a different name), returning values in the range [0, 1].

 Backward compatibility
 ----------------------